Auri-Fex/Halcova/halcova/stories/04_the_warden_story_v3.md

 ## Part Two

-*One month earlier.
+*A few weeks earlier.
 The morning of Fèinnav Còcalnòc's Binding.*

 The Great Pattern House on Temple Hill was chaos organized into ceremony—wealthy families in their finest clothes, adolescents scrubbed and nervous, offerings being counted and recorded by Szòvòtarar assistants who moved with the efficiency of long practice.